Corporate access and privacy statement

 The Freedom of Information and Protection of Privacy Act permits us to collect, use and disclose personal information necessary to administer the Workplace Safety and Insurance Act.
 At the time of collection, a notice is provided containing information regarding the:

-• Legal authority for the collection
+• legal authority for the collection

-• Principal purpose(s) for which the personal information is intended to be used
+• principal purpose(s) for which the personal information is intended to be used

-• Title, business address, and business telephone number of an individual who can answer your questions about the collection
+• title, business address, and business telephone number of an individual who can answer your questions about the collection

 Consent:

 There are additional limited case specific situations where consent is required for the collection, use and/or disclosure of personal information.
 You must provide consent to allow health care practitioners to disclose functional abilities information directly to your employer when making a claim for benefits.
-Prior to the individual surveys being conducted, WSIB or a contracted third party will contact you to get your consent for participation in the survey.
+Prior to the individual surveys being conducted, we or a contracted third party will contact you to get your consent for participation in the survey.

 5. Limiting use, disclosure and retention: